Demon (2015 film): Plot

 While digging in the yard with a backhoe right before the wedding, Piotr finds a skeleton, which at first he keeps quiet about.
 He is increasingly haunted by the vision of a woman in a wedding dress – Hana.
 During the wedding reception this vision draws closer and closer to him, and he has apparent seizures.
-He is eventually possessed by Hana, the woman in the dress.
-Zaneta's family is well-to-do, and they want to keep his breakdown quiet from the rest of the wedding guests, so they distract their guests with vodka and loud music while locking Piotr in the basement, first with a doctor, then a priest.
-Finally, the "teacher" (Wlodzimierz Press, who appears to be the only surviving Jewish resident of the town pre-war), realizes that Piotr is speaking Yiddish, and that he is possessed by the spirit of Hana, a lovely Jewish girl he knew before the war who suddenly disappeared.
+He is eventually possessed by Hana, the woman in the dress. Żaneta's family is well-to-do, and they want to keep his breakdown quiet from the rest of the wedding guests, so they distract their guests with vodka and loud music while locking Piotr in the basement, first with a doctor, then a priest.
+Finally, the teacher (Włodzimierz Press), who appears to be the only surviving Jewish resident of the town pre-war, realizes that Piotr is speaking Yiddish, and that he is possessed by the spirit of Hana, a lovely Jewish girl he knew before the war who suddenly disappeared.

 The film is a re-telling of a classic dybbuk story and also an allegory for Polish-Jewish relations before and after the war.
-It is implied that Zaneta's grandfather may have gotten rich in part by "possessing" this property once its former Jewish residents were gone.
+It is implied that Żaneta's grandfather may have gotten rich in part by "possessing" this property once its former Jewish residents were gone.